teracyhq/dev/docs/workflow.rst

 --------------------------------------

 To start working on a repository project, ``fork`` it first to your git account.
-Your working repositories MUST cloned from your git account
+Your working repositories MUST be cloned from your git account

 .. and be stored under ``workspace/personal`` directory (or wherever you want, ``workspace/personal`` )